 It took us a while to get Brody into dance classes.
 Even though he’s been dancing on his own pretty much everywhere he could—grocery stores, restaurants, you name it—since he could walk, I didn’t want to jump straight to classes.
 I think it’s worthwhile to wait it out, see if it’s something they’re genuinely interested in or not.
 He might be a natural, but I wanted it to be something that he freely loved to do, not one that he was boxed in to do.

 Of course, once Brody started asking about it, it was a no-brainer for Bobby and me.
 When you get to that point, classes are life-changing.
-If it means shelling out a little more money to find the right teacher or right class atmosphere to hone his talents, then so be it.
-Seeing your kid develop into their passion is the most amazing reward.
+If it means shelling out a little more money to find the right teacher or right class atmosphere for your kids to hone their talents, then so be it.
+Seeing them develop into their passion is the most amazing reward.

 Have you listened to my podcast?
 Check out The Mom Confidential!